-EUSTACHIAN TUBE ANATOMY: Eustachian tube is named after Bartolomeo Eustachius (1520-74 AD).
-Eustachian tube (pharyngotympanic tube) is a dynamic, mucosa lined channel which connects the middle ear cavity to the nasopharynx.
+EUSTACHIAN TUBE ANATOMY: The eustachian tube is named after Bartolomeo Eustachius (1520-74 AD).
+The eustachian tube (pharyngotympanic tube) is a dynamic, trumpet-shaped, mucosa-lined channel that connects the middle ear cavity to the nasopharynx.
 It extends from the anterior wall of the middle ear to the lateral wall of the nasopharynx.
 Eustachian tube runs downwards at an angle of 45°, from the tympanic end of middle ear cavity and passes forwards and medially to reach nasopharynx.

 In a normal adult, the length of the tube is about 36 mm which is normally reached until the age of 7 years.
 While in infants and young children, the tube is shorter, wider, more horizontal and less efficient.
 Hence eustachian tube dysfunction is commonly seen in infants and young children.